 There were several pairs of Dikdiks (I believe now called Hinde’s) near the KWS base camp but we didn’t see any other mammals on the way.

 The Tana River Primate Reserve is a stretch of riparian forest and is the last home for Tana River Crested Mangabeys and Tana River Red Colobus Monkeys.
 The Mangabeys were easy to see around the camp, and one of the camp staff found me a few Red Colobus within 30 minutes.
-We also saw Blue Monkeys and Yellow Baboons and I had a nice look at a Harvey’s Duiker though it didn’t look all that much like the picture in Jonathan Kingdom’s field guide – it had black legs for starters – though this species are quite variable apparently.
+We also saw Blue Monkeys and Yellow Baboons and I had a nice look at a Harvey’s (now lumped in 2022 with Natal Red) Duiker though it didn’t look all that much like the picture in Jonathan Kingdom’s field guide – it had black legs for starters – though this species are quite variable apparently.

 I’d hoped to cross the Tana River to visit the Hirola Sanctuary – Ishaqbini – on the other side.
 Charles Foley, from the Wildlife Conservation Society in Tanzania, had put me in touch with Gwili Gibbon who works with the Hirolas there.
 Gwili was keen for me to get over, but warned that the road into the reserve from the Tana Camp side might be tricky (I was advised it was impassable).
 Crossing by boat from the reserve could have been another option but the KWS boat had engine problems and even if I could have rowed across the river I suspect the roads on the other side were even worse than in the primate reserve.
 So I reluctantly gave up on the Hirolas and Desert Warthogs which are also at Ishaqbini.
 Conscious of the time, the heat, and the long muddy motorbike ride back to the car, I left.